teambit/docs/docs/building-with-bit/consuming-components.md

 ## Install Components as Packages

-To simplify the dev-expereince of consumers, all exported components are available to be installed as an npm package using any package manager.
+To simplify the dev-experience of consumers, all exported components are available to be installed as an npm package using any package manager.

 ### Installing Component